gthrm/youtrack-branch-generator/README.md

 # YouTrack Branch Generator Extension

 A Chrome extension that simplifies Git branch creation by generating branch names automatically based on YouTrack issue details.
-The extension can optionally use GPT-4 API to translate and format branch names into English for better readability.
+The extension can optionally use GPT API to translate and format branch names into English for better readability.

 ---